Genus Two Quasi-Siegel Modular Forms and Gromov-Witten Theory of Toric Calabi-Yau Threefolds: Differential rings of quasi-modular and quasi-Jacobi forms for genus two

+Henceforward we shall adapt this convention.
+Explicit modular transformation rules will be computed in this one, and then transferred to the one in Section \ref{secgenustwocurveandJacobian} if needed.
+See Appendix \ref{secdependenceappendix} and Appendix \ref{appendixqgeometricperspective} for more details.\\

-The quasi-period is the archetype of the so-called quasi-modular form that we shall define below.
-Furthermore, later in Section \ref{secquasiJacobi} we shall see that this normalized quasi-period is nothing but the degree zero term in the Laurent expansion of the Bergman kernel defined in way similar to \eqref{eqndefinitionofwp}.\\
+The normalized quasi-period matrix $\Pi_{A}(\omega)^{-1} \Pi_{A}(\eta)$ is the archetype of the so-called quasi-modular form that we shall define below.
+Furthermore, later in Section \ref{secquasiJacobi} we shall see that it is nothing but the degree zero term in the Laurent expansion of the Bergman kernel defined in a way similar to \eqref{eqndefinitionofwp}.\\

 We now briefly review some explicit formulae for the periods and quasi-periods of hyperelliptic curves in terms of theta constants.